fadden/ciderpress/README.md

 The current version of CiderPress is targeted for Visual Studio 2013, using the WinXP compatibility Platform Toolset to allow installation on Windows XP systems.
 You should be able to select Debug or Release and just build the entire thing.
+The project files have been updated so that VS2015 Community Edition will accept them, but the new "universal CRT" causes problems with WinXP, so the build files still require the older set of tools.

 If you want to use the static analyzer, you will need to change the Platform Toolset to straight Visual Studio 2013.